Frank Black (album): Music

 Frank Black is characterized by a lyrical focus on UFOs and science fiction, although he explored other eclectic subjects, such as in "I Heard Ramona Sing", a song about the Ramones.
 The album is similar in style, both musically and lyrically, to the Pixies' albums Bossanova and Trompe le Monde.
 Feldman later said that the first record connected his solo career with Trompe le Monde, "but at the same time it is an island, like nothing else he [Black] did".

+Critical reception

+The New York Times wrote: "Thompson has memorized the unabridged punk-rock songbook from the Rolling Stones onward.
+In his hands, though, aggressive, malevolent underpinnings take on a bleak cheeriness as he rambles on about seedy seaports and science-fiction conventions and turns himself into a maniacal soda jerk and a fallen czar."
+The Indianapolis Star noted that "the full, grinding punk/surf/sci-fi kick of the Pixies is missing from his first solo album, [but] Frank Black has the essential cryptic lyrics, peripatetic rhythms and pop sensibility."

+In 2024, The Independent ranked Frank Black number six on their list of the 20 most underrated albums ever.